-In the catchments upstream of Bloemhof Dam effluents from urban, industrial and mining activities have resulted in a marked increase in total salinity of the Vaal River.
-In the lower catchment irrigation return flows are the major contributor to river salinity.
-Potential long-term "pollution threats to the important Vaal Dam catchment are atmospheric pollution, diffuse agricultural sources and further industrial development.
-Eutrophication is already a problem in the Vaal River, particularly in the Barrage and Bloemhof Dam catchments where it is becoming an increasingly serious issue.
-The problem is partly contained because of the turbid nature of Vaal River water but, as has already been demonstrated for the middle Vaal River, increasing salinity and accompanying decreases in turbidity can enhance primary productivity.
+catchments upstream of Bloemhof Dam effluents from urban, In industrial and mining activities have resulted in a marked increase in total salinity of the Vaal River.
+In the lower catchment irrigation return flows are the major contributor to river salinity. long-term pollution threats to the important Vaal Dam catchment are atmospheric pollution, diffuse agricultural sources and further industrial Eutrophication is already a problem in the Vaal River, development. particularly in the Barrage and Bloemhof Dam catchments where it is becoming an increasingly serious issue.
+The problem is partly contained because of the turbid nature of Vaal River water but, as has already been middle Vaal River, increasing salinity and demonstrated for the accompanying decreases in turbidity can enhance primary productivity.
 Similarly low turbidity water imported from the Lesotho Highlands water project could enhance eutrophication.